 Incorporating your dog in your engagement photo shoot is also a great way to capture both the love you have for each other and the playful spirit of your pup.
 Due to the more casual nature of the engagement shoot, the photos can be much more organic and playful.
 Engagement session images of you and your dog also make great save-the-date or invitation cards.

-My suggestion is to always use a trusted wrangler during these sessions and to make sure the timing of their participation is clearly established beforehand.
+My suggestion is to always use a trusted wrangler during these sessions.Make sure the timing of their participation is clearly established beforehand.
 For example, I suggest incorporating your dog in the first or last 20-30 minutes of your engagement or wedding photo sessions keeping the rest fo the time to focus on you and your fiancé.

 Finally, make sure any photographer you are considering has at least some experience working with animals and that they are a good fit for your needs and expectations.
 Ideally, ask to see gallery images which feature couples and their dogs.